-The Wisconsin Indian Education Association and the National SEED Project have developed a partnership to create the first Wisconsin SEED Institute.
+The Wisconsin Indian Education Association and the National SEED Project developed a partnership to create the first Wisconsin SEED Institute.
 The Institute engaged 25 Wisconsin educators and citizens in facilitating ongoing, structured, group conversations in which all voices can be heard; examining how their own stories relate to social systems; learning from the lessons of their own lives as well as from texts; and turning oppression and privilege into agency and action.
 Participants completed their week with a plan in hand to go home and start their work of making communities more gender fair, multiculturally equitable, socioeconomically aware, and globally informed.

 Date: June 14-19, 2015